ModyQyW/vite-plugin-stylelint/README.md

 - Type: `string | string[] | RegExp`
 - Default: `/.*\.(vue|css|scss|sass|less|styl)$/`

-A single file, or array of files, to include when linting.
+A single file, array of files, or RegExp to include when linting.

 ### `exclude`

 - Type: `string | string[] | RegExp`
 - Default: `/node_modules/`

-A single file, or array of files, to exclude when linting.
+A single file, array of files, or RegExp to exclude when linting.

 ### `formatter`